lino-framework/getlino/docs/install.rst

 Configure a Lino developer environment
 ======================================

+.. program:: getlino configure

 Run :cmd:`getlino configure` (for details about each question see the documentation about :cmd:`getlino configure`)::

-  $ getlino configure --sites-base .
+  $ getlino configure

 Run :cmd:`getlino startsite` to create a first site (and for every new site)::